Opegrapha: Description

-The sexual fruit-bodies are characteristically apothecia—elongated, often branching slits that resemble tiny scribbles in the thallus.
+The sexual fruiting bodies are characteristically apothecia: elongated, often branching slits that resemble tiny scribbles in the thallus.
 In bark-dwelling or lichenicolous forms these slits may round off into short dashes or nearly circular discs.
 Each apothecium sits flush with, or slightly above, the substrate; it lacks a true rim of thallus tissue, though a thin pseudo-margin may form.
 A tough black wall encloses the fertile layer and usually remains opaque, so the exposed surface looks like a narrow, glossy cleft; when thin sections are treated with the K spot test the internal tissues turn olive or reddish-brown, a useful field test.
 Inside, a gel-filled layer of branched, cross-walled filaments weaves among the club-shaped asci.
 These asci split apart along two walls when the eight ascospores are released—a mechanism called dehiscence—and a faint blue-staining ring at the tip can be seen with iodine staining.
-The spindle-shaped spores bear multiple cross-walls, start colourless and may develop a reddish-brown, grainy coat as they age.
+The spindle-shaped spores bear multiple cross-walls (septa), start colourless and may develop a reddish-brown, grainy coat as they age.
 Minute black pycnidia, partially sunk in the crust, exude colourless curved conidia that provide an alternative means of dispersal.
 Despite the chemical diversity found in many roccellaceous lichens, Opegrapha generally lacks secondary lichen products.